redis/NRedisStack/Examples/CombinationModulesPipeline.md

 var schema = new Schema().AddTextField("name").AddNumericField("age", true).AddTagField("city");
 ```

-Filter the index to only include Jsons with prefix of person:
+Filter the index to only include JSON objects with prefix of person:

 ```csharp
 var parameters = FTCreateParams.CreateParams().On(IndexDataType.JSON).Prefix("person:");